 Use: Labeled Indications

-Extrapyramidal disorders: Aid in the control of extrapyramidal disorders (except tardive dyskinesia) due to neuroleptic drugs (eg, phenothiazines).
+Drug-induced extrapyramidal symptoms (treatment): Aid in the control of extrapyramidal symptoms (except tardive dyskinesia) due to neuroleptic drugs (eg, phenothiazines).

 Parkinsonism: Adjunctive therapy of all forms of parkinsonism.

-Hypersensitivity to benztropine or any component of the formulation; children <3 years of age (due to atropine-like adverse effects)
+Hypersensitivity to benztropine mesylate or any component of the formulation.

 Parkinsonism: Oral, IM, IV:

-Postencephalitic parkinsonism: Initial: 2 mg daily as a single dose at bedtime or in 2 to 4 divided doses; a lower initial dose of 0.5 mg at bedtime may be considered in highly sensitive patients.
+Postencephalitic parkinsonism: Initial: 2 mg/day as a single dose at bedtime or in 2 to 4 divided doses; a lower initial dose of 0.5 mg at bedtime may be considered in highly sensitive patients.
 Titrate in 0.5 mg increments every 5 to 6 days based on response and tolerability.
-Usual dose: 1 to 2 mg daily (range: 0.5 to 6 mg daily); maximum: 6 mg daily.
+Usual dose: 1 to 2 mg/day (range: 0.5 to 6 mg/day); maximum: 6 mg/day.

 Note: Lower initial doses may be appropriate for older and thinner patients.